- title Assistant Coach - Inside Linebackers

 - email firstname.lastname@example.org

-Mike Stoops, a 35-year collegiate coaching veteran who is the brother of head coach Mark Stoops, has been named the inside linebackers coach, the school announced today.
-He replaces Jon Sumrall, who was named the head coach at Troy University.
+Mike Stoops, a 35-year collegiate coaching veteran who is the brother of head coach Mark Stoops, enters his second season as the inside linebackers coach of the University of Kentucky football program in 2023.
+He replaced Jon Sumrall, who was named the head coach at Troy University in 2022.

-The Stoops brothers reunite in Lexington after having previously worked together at Arizona from 2004-09 when Mike was the head coach and Mark the defensive coordinator and defensive backs coach.
+The Stoops brothers reunited in Lexington ahead of 2022, after having previously worked together at Arizona from 2004-09 when Mike was the head coach and Mark the defensive coordinator and defensive backs coach.
 They also spent the 1991 season together at Iowa when Mike was the linebackers and defensive backs coach and Mark was a graduate assistant.

 “I’m excited about the opportunity to coach with Mike again,” Mark Stoops said.
 “Mike was instrumental in my early development as a coach, as I learned a lot from him at Arizona.
 He has a wealth of experience as a head coach, coordinator and position coach.
 I look forward to having him contribute to the staff at Kentucky.”